saeed51100/machine-learning/readme.txt

 # To confirm the virtual environment is activated, check the location of your Python interpreter:
 4- which python

-5- set the interpreter to: .venv/bin/python
+5- set the interpreter to: .venv/bin/python3.12 //(latest version)

 6- pip install -r requirements.txt